-- 3.2.3 Low category trees to be retained: Ten low category trees can be retained and protected during the development and include Trees 11, 12, 13, 14, 15, 16, 18, 30, 33 and 40.
-I have reviewed the situation carefully and my experience is that these trees could be successfully retained without any adverse effects if appropriate protective measures are properly specified and controlled through a detailed arboricultural method statement. - 3.2.4 Low category trees to be removed: The proposed development will necessitate the removal of fourteen trees of low and very low retention value.
-These include Trees 4, 8, 10, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28 and 29.
-None of these trees are considered significant or worthy of special measures to ensure their preservation. - 3.3 Proposals to mitigate any impact - 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
+3.3 Proposals to mitigate any impact

+- 3.3.1 Protection of retained trees: The successful retention of trees within the site will depend on the quality of the protection and the administrative procedures to ensure protective measures remain in place throughout the development.
 An effective way of doing this is through an arboricultural method statement that can be specifically referred to in the planning condition.
-An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 New planting: In the context of the loss of trees, a comprehensive new landscaping scheme is proposed including semi-mature trees to be planted within available areas in prominent locations.
-The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character. - 3.3.3 Summary of the impact on local amenity: One high category tree and fourteen low category trees will be lost because of this proposal.
-However, they are not largely visible from outside the site and the retention of all the significant trees will ensure there is no impact on the wider setting.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further fourteen high category trees and ten low category trees if appropriate protective measures are not taken.
+An arboricultural method statement for this site is set out in detail in Section 4. - 3.3.2 New planting: In the context of the loss of trees, a comprehensive new landscaping scheme is recommended including semi-mature trees to be planted on the site boundary and within available areas in prominent locations.
+The new trees should have the potential to reach a significant height without excessive inconvenience and be sustainable into the long term, significantly improving the potential of the site to contribute to local amenity and character. - 3.3.3 Summary of the impact on local amenity: Forty-three high category trees and eighty-one low category trees will need to be removed due to this proposed development.
+However, they are generally not visible from outside the site and the retention of the significant boundary tree cover will ensure there is little impact on the wider setting.
+A comprehensive landscaping scheme to mitigate these losses is recommended that will include the planting of new trees, both juvenile and semi-mature, around the site in prominent locations.

+The proposed changes may adversely affect a further one hundred and twenty high category trees and one hundred and fifty low category trees if appropriate protective measures are not taken.
 However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of trees to local amenity or character.